dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# For Users
+# Overview

-From a users' perpective Milkomeda Liquid Staking is very simple: mADA is staked into the liquid staking smart contract in return for stMADA and ADA rewards will accrue to its holder.
+The **Milkomeda Liquid Staking** frontend is a secure and user-friendly way for users to interact with the protocol and to perform all user actions: staking, unstaking and claiming rewards.
+On the [homepage](https://liquidstaking-dev.milkomeda.com/), users can view all relevant statistics on Milkomeda Liquid Staking and the supported chains (currently Cardano only).

 import forUsers from "@site/static/img/liquid_staking/users.png";